*This post contains affiliate links. I receive small commissions for purchases made through these links at no extra cost to you.

 While there is an incredibly vast array of face shapes, as well as shapes and sizes of individual facial elements (eyes, nose, lips, ears), there will always be general guidelines to follow in terms of their placement within the head shape.

--We can use the inner corner of the eyes to define where the curves of the nostrils should end
+-We can use the inner corner of the eyes to define where the eyebrows should start and, if we bring two vertical lines downwards, they will also tell us where the curves of the nostrils should end.

--The lower part of the face (from end of the nose to tip of the chin) can also be divided into three parts
+-The lower part of the face (from end of the nose to tip of the chin) can also be divided into three parts.
+The first tick mark placed within this area will be where we draw the opening of the mouth. *See video tutorial included.

 So how does this information translate into a head at a 3/4's angle?

-Here are some basic ways to draw facial elements in both forward and 3/4's angles:
+Here are some (very) basic ways to draw facial elements in both forward-facing and 3/4's angles:

 How to Draw a Face in a 3/4's Angle in 4 Steps